DataDog/hiring-engineers/answers.md

 ## Visualizing Data:

+Datadog's timeboard are both powerful and flexible tools for visualizing data across your infrastructure that can combine services or applications and filter by tagged data.
+This provides a templated approach for sharing insights into reports and charts.

 Utilize the Datadog API to create a Timeboard that contains:

 - [x] Your custom metric, `my_metric`, scoped over your host.
 [JSON](ruby-script/timeboard-creator/metric.json)
 - [x] Any metric from the Integration on your Database with the anomaly function applied.
 [JSON](ruby-script/timeboard-creator/anomaly.json)
 - [x] Your custom metric, `my_metric`, with the rollup function applied to sum up all the points for the past hour into one bucket [JSON](ruby-script/timeboard-creator/rollup.json)
 - [x] Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.

 [Ruby Script](ruby-script/timeboard-creator/run_it.rb)